 There are different ways that people may experience problematic anxiety including:

 For some, anxiety feels like rushes of fear felt in the body.
 Your body sends out emergency alert signals that might include: increased heart rate, difficulty breathing, sweating, and several other symptoms.
-The trouble is that there is often not an actual emergency occurring so all of this energy builds up in the body and feels very overwhelming.
+The trouble is that there is not an actual emergency.
+All of the energy your body created is then trapped in the body and feels overwhelming.

 There are several specific ways people can experience anxiety; no matter the type- anxiety is treatable.
-Do not believe the lie that you are “an anxious person” destined to live this way forever; get help today!
+Do not believe the lie that you are “an anxious person” destined to live this way forever; help is available!

 Research shows that one of the most effective types of therapy for treating anxiety disorders is Cognitive Behavioral Therapy (CBT).
 This therapy teaches you to identify unhelpful thought patterns, challenge them, and change them into thoughts and beliefs that are healthy and helpful.
 With CBT you also learn many coping skills that decrease physical symptoms of anxiety and change behaviors that might make anxiety worse.